stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    Yes, I must admit that I am not, nor really want to be, 1337 enough to manage my wireless connection solely from the CLI.

-   But, that was fine, as previous to this, I'd always been able to, eventually, get xmonad running within whatever Gnome environment was within Ubuntu (e.g. [Using xmonad in Gnome](http://www.haskell.org/haskellwiki/Xmonad/Using_xmonad_in_Gnome), and was quite happy.
+   But, that was fine, as previous to this, I'd always been able to, eventually, get xmonad running within whatever Gnome environment was within Ubuntu (e.g. [Using xmonad in Gnome](http://www.haskell.org/haskellwiki/Xmonad/Using_xmonad_in_Gnome)), and was quite happy.

-   It Saucy, the xmonad install was actually really slick--just `sudo apt-get install xmonad`, and then the LightDM login screen would give you a "Login with XMonad Gnome" (or something like that) option that, IIRC, just worked.
+   In Saucy, the xmonad install was actually really slick--just `sudo apt-get install xmonad`, and then the LightDM login screen would give you a "Login with XMonad Gnome" (or something like that) option that, IIRC, just worked.

    But now for 14.04, it's back to just not working.
 I could probably figure it out, but Saucy spoiled me, and I now expect it to just work.